Surprisingly Simple Home Improvements That Add the Most Value

 Nearly every expert agrees, a fresh coat of paint still reigns supreme as one of the easiest and cheapest ways to refresh a room (especially if you do it yourself).

 It can also make a great first impression.
 Just be sure to pick neutral colors and stay away from the outlandish shades.

 For more Expensive Renovations, consider a Home Equity Loan.

 If you're planning a more expensive home improvement project to enjoy for the next few years without selling, consider using a Home Equity Line of Credit (HELOC) from Northwestern Bank to fund it.

 Want to Learn More?

 Still unsure of what home renovations to pursue?
 Your banker or Real Estate Agent can help you determine if the cost will justify the improvements you want to make.

-So, if you’re considering home renovations or putting your home on the market, contact a Realtor at Northwest Realty or contact us at Northwestern Bank today!
+So, if you’re considering home renovations or putting your home on the market, contact us at Northwestern Bank today!